 Those seeking a more natural solution may want to look into taking an omega-3 fatty acid supplement.
 “Fish oil is something I would absolutely recommend for acne because it’s anti-inflammatory,” says McLaird.
 Other key supplements for clear skin can include vitamin D and probiotics, she says.

 When it comes to treating acne, it’s not always a straight line from pimple to prescription, because the problem can be complex.
 Looking at the health of the whole body is important, says McLaird.
 “For example, it’s not a coincidence that a lot of adults with acne are also constipated,” she says.
-“Metabolized estrogens in our body need to be evacuated through the stool, but if we’re constipated, those estrogens that should be excreted can recirculate and attach to estrogen receptors at the level of the skin [resulting in breakouts],” she says.
+“Metabolized estrogens in our body need to be evacuated through the stool, but if we’re constipated, those estrogens that should be excreted can recirculate and attach to estrogen receptors at the level of the skin [resulting],” she says.
 “It’s all linked.”
 Getting enough sleep, managing your stress levels and eating well are all key factors in treating acne.

 Brabazon’s son is now two, and yet she’s still experiencing breakouts, especially on her neck.

 “I had great skin during pregnancy—and I mean, gorgeous, glowing skin—and I have not-so-great skin right now.
 Oh well,” says Brabazon.
 “It will level out eventually, and for now, if I’m going out for dinner or something, I’ll just wrap my most beautiful scarf around my neck and go—I have other things to worry about,” she says.